epfml/ML_course/projects/project1/README.md

 project1.ipynb : jupyter notebook that helps to visualize the data explain our methodology.

-plots.py : The different functions we used to plot The data.

 run.py : script that produces a .csv file for our predicitions.